PhpUnitsOfMeasure/php-units-of-measure/README.md

 isTooTallToRideThisTrain(2 / 0.3048);
 ```

-Whereas this version allows for height to be provided in whatever unit is convenient:
+Whereas this version using this library allows for height to be provided in whatever unit is convenient:

 ``` php
 use PhpUnitsOfMeasure\PhysicalQuantity\Length;